Security Advisories » Jenkins Security Advisory 2019-03-25

 This advisory announces vulnerabilities in the following Jenkins deliverables:

-Sandbox projection in the Script Security and Pipeline: Groovy Plugins could be circumvented through methods supporting type casts and type coercion.
+Sandbox protection in the Script Security and Pipeline: Groovy Plugins could be circumvented through methods supporting type casts and type coercion.
 This allowed attackers to invoke constructors for arbitrary types.

 Script Security and Pipeline: Groovy have been hardened to prevent these methods of bypassing sandbox protection.